TN 6 (08-15)

 a.
 Title II cases

-The resident FO is responsible for sending advance notices, making systems changes to generate automated notices, and designating notice language for processing service center use when preparation of manual notices is required.
+The resident FO is responsible for sending advance notices, making systems changes to generate automated notices, and designating notice language for program service center use when preparation of manual notices is required.

 b.
 Title XVI cases